Beware Anal Stretching Cream!

 The "All-in-One" Option

-If you're on a limited budget or only want that "one and done" option, look for a toy that has an extremely tapered design - much like a "cone"-type design.
+Alternatively, if you need something thicker than the 1.5" diameter that the Odile provides, you might want to look for a toy that has an extremely tapered design - much like a "cone"-type design.
 The tip of your "one and done" toy will be extremely small while the base of the toy will be bigger than the tip many times over.
 You'll be able to insert this toy a little further each session, which will gradually stretch the body.

 Keep in mind that this "one and done" option can make it easier to accidentally go a bit too far, and it also can be difficult to vigorously thrust without accidentally going that fourth-of-an-inch too far into painful territory.
 "One and done" toys are best for very calm, very relaxed sessions with very little movement.